Application and admission to the program

 I will have graduated with my Bachelor’s degree by the time the program begins.
 Can I still apply?

 Unfortunately, no. The funding we have is specifically for undergraduates.
 We require that by June 1, students must have been enrolled for at least one semester (our STRONG preference is six semesters) and still have at least one semester left prior to graduation.
 Also, we cannot admit high school students who have not yet enrolled in a Bachelors degree program.

 I am currently a Cornell student.
 Can I participate in the Geneva Summer Scholars program?

-Yes, we encourage Cornell undergraduates to apply.
+Yes, we encourage Cornell undergraduates to apply and we have funding dedicated to Cornell CALS students.
 If you already have summer housing in Ithaca, you might choose to ride the free shuttle van that leaves the Ithaca campus daily at 6:45 am and then leaves Geneva at 5:00 pm (4:00 pm on Fridays).
 Shuttling between Ithaca and Geneva is a free option, but you would miss out on the comradery of living with the other summer scholars from across the country in Geneva.

 I was a Cornell Summer Research Scholar last year, and I loved it.
 Can I apply to come back to Geneva again this year?